-In order to capture the future uncertainties and related impacts arising due to effects of the payment holidays provided by the Group and the local regulators and other government initiatives which were not captured by the modelled ECL, the Group has applied their expert judgement with respect to: a) the quantitative and qualitative adjustments to macroeconomic factors; and b) determination of significant increase in credit risk and consequent staging of customers with special emphasis on customers severely affected by Covid-19.
+In order to capture the future uncertainties and related impacts arising due to effects of uneven global economic recovery which were not captured by the modelled ECL, the Group has applied their expert judgement with use of respect to: a) appropriate macroeconomics factors: and determination of significant increase in credit risk and consequent staging of customers with special emphasis on customers severely affected by Covid-19.

-Because of the complexity of the requirements under IFRS 9, the significance of the judgements applied and the high degree of estimation uncertainty arising due to Covid-19 and the Group's exposure to loans and advances subject to credit risk forming a major portion of the Group's assets, the audit of ECL is a key area of focus.
+Because of the complexity of the requirements under IFRS 9, the significance of the judgements applied, the high degree of estimation uncertainty arising due to Covid-19 and the Group's exposure to loans and advances forming a major portion of the Group's assets, the audit of ECL is a key area of focus.